Kernix13/beginner-git-commands/README.md

 git remote -v
 git push -u origin master
 ```

-Use `git remote -v` to list any remote repositories that you have connected to this repo, or to show the URLs that Git has stored as a short name.
-That is to make sure all is well.

-But to just use git push in the future you have to set something called an upstream, meaning where you want to push it to by default.
-That is why you use `-u` (see also below and Commands after initial push).

 But these are the commands GitHub shows you when you create an empty repo: